Hydrometallurgy

 If air or oxygen is introduced into the tank, suitable gas handling impellers are selected to prevent impeller “flooding”.
 Additionally, Mixtec can offer “gas down the shaft” configuration of the mixer to introduce gas in a tank where no sparging system is installed.

-For this application Mixtec’s EDICT system is the agitator configuration of choice.
-It allows efficient mass transfer, gas retention and enhanced tank overflow in leaching circuit.
+For silver and gold leaching, Mixtec’s EDICT system is the agitator configuration of choice.
+It allows efficient mass transfer, gas retention and enhanced tank overflow patterns in leaching circuit.

 Adsorption (CIP / CIL)

-In gold and silver refining the leaching step is usually followed by adsorption of dissolved metal from pregnant leach solution onto activated carbon.
-Two variations of process are most widely implemented: “carbon in pulp” (CIP) for standard ores or “carbon in leach” (CIL) when there is risk of mild “preg-robbing” phenomenon.
+In gold and silver and sometimes uranium refining, the leaching step is usually followed by adsorption of dissolved metal from pregnant leach solution onto activated carbon or resin.
+Two variations of process are most widely implemented: “carbon in pulp” (CIP) for straightforward processing or “carbon in leach” (CIL) when there is risk of mild “preg-robbing” phenomenon.

-The main challenge for agitators in adsorption circuits if finding the delicate balance between sufficient pumping rate to allow uniform mixing, mass transfer and solids suspension and gentle agitation to prevent carbon attrition.
+The main challenge for agitators in adsorption circuits is finding the delicate balance between sufficient pumping rate to allow uniform mixing, mass transfer and solids suspension while still allowing for gentle agitation to prevent carbon attrition.

 Detox / cyanide destruction